The image above comes from an original Frowo letterhead

 Acknowledgment

 Historical information and images are courtesy of Hans-Werner Jehn via frowo.info.
-For a detailed product overview, dating guides for Frowo hurricane lanterns, and more historical insights, visit his website.
+His website offers a detailed product overview, dating guides for Frowo hurricane lanterns and further historical background.

 © Copyright Hans-Werner Jehn.